-Business programs and projects from local, state and federal government agencies and from local not-for-profit business groups are available to support new businesses and foster business development.
+Business programs & projects from local, state and federal government agencies and from local not-for-profit business groups are available to support new businesses and foster business development.

 Businesses of all sizes can find information, services and links to government programmes using www.business.gov.au.
 It is a whole of government service providing essential information on planning, starting, funding and growing your business.
 This online resource acts as a one stop portal to access government information, grants, forms and services.

 The Business Queensland portal provides business and industry with a single point of access to Queensland government information and regulatory series and provide information on:

 - starting and running a business in Queensland

 - Queensland’s many industry sectors

 Business Support Programs and Projects:

 The Office of the Queensland Small Business Commissioner provides information and advocacy support to small business, including informal resolution and mediation of lease disputes.